Bamboo bicycle: History

 Bamboo bikes were first patented in England by the Bamboo Cycle Company and introduced to the general public on 26 April 1894.
 A US patent was applied for in 1895, by August Oberg and Andrew Gustafson, and granted in 1896.
 However, with the development of tougher industrial metals, such as steel and aluminium, large-scale usage of bamboo to build bicycles never happened.

-Though bicycles are a staple of human transportation, in both rural and urbanised areas, bamboo bicycles are not widely used.
-However, with the advent of the Green movement, bamboo is being used again, primarily for high-end racing and touring bicycles.
+Though bicycles are a staple of human transportation, in both rural and urban areas, bamboo bicycles are not widely used.
+With the advent of the Green movement, however, bamboo is being used again, primarily for expensive racing and touring bicycles.
 Bamboo bikes are entering the market as low cost alternatives to relatively expensive and unsustainable aluminium and metal bikes.

 Technical aspects

 Several aspects of bamboo are extremely valuable to both cyclists and bicycle manufacturers: high strength-to-weight ratio, vibration control, and sustainable growth.
 Because of bamboo's tendency to grow straight, it does not exhibit "knots" and "turns" in its wood, unlike other types of wood.
 As a result, bamboo has a higher specific tensile strength than steel, as well as a higher specific compressive strength than concrete.
 This tendency also allows for excellent vibration control, which, in turn, provides for a smoother ride and increased stability on rough terrain.

 The bamboo poles can be joined in a number of different ways.
 The earliest models used metal joints which were then tightened around the bamboo.
 Another approach is to wrap the joints with resin saturated fibers to make composite lugs around the bamboo frame members.
-For modernised track bicycles, carbon fibre is used for the remainder of the parts that are not made of bamboo due to its light weight - for example, the fork, because it is difficult to find a perfect piece of bamboo that fits into the fork socket of the frame.
+For modernised track bicycles, carbon fibre, due to its light weight, is used for the remainder of the parts that are not made of bamboo - for example, the fork, because it is difficult to find a perfect piece of bamboo that fits into the fork socket of the frame.